-The Project team has been closely monitoring the COVID-19 situation and plans to continue to mitigate risks in accordance with federal and state guidance and orders.
-If in-person activities are still postponed, however, the Project team will still be able to move ahead in Q3 by using online workshops and trainings.

-This timeline may be delayed due to COVID-19 and government restrictions on engaging in non-essential construction.
+The Project team will continue to closely monitor the COVID-19 situation and plan risk mitigations in accordance with federal and state guidance and orders.
+The Project timeline may continue to be delayed due to COVID-19 and government restrictions on engaging in non-essential construction.